piotrekn/ng-rxjs-safe-subscribe/README.md

 # Why do I need it?

-Bacasue of DRY principle.
-For once.
+Because of DRY principle, for once.

 Also, one of the most common mistakes beginners make with RxJs and others may forget to avoid is to subscribe to an Observable in a fire-and-forget manner like so:

 ```
-books$.subscribe(() => doSomething()));
+books$.subscribe(() => doSomething());
 ```

-Rule of thumb is that a subscriber should unsubscibe when he's no longer using an observable.
-If there is no explicit unsubscribe, then those books will be pushed to subscribe function indefinitely.
-While it may not be the case for some observable sources, it almost always doeas.
-Finally it casues a <i>leaks</i> leading to unwanted behaviuors.
+Rule of thumb is that a subscriber should unsubscribe when no longer using an observable.
+If there is no explicit unsubscribe, then those books will be pushed to subscribe function infinitely.
+While it may not be the case for some observable sources, it almost always is.
+Finally, it causes a <i>leaks</i> leading to unwanted behaviors.

-There a few way to deal with it unsubscribe:
+There are few ways to deal with unsubscribe.
+A direct:

-1. calling directly unsubscribe() on subscription
+1. calling unsubscribe() directly on subscription.

+... or more declarative one using <a href="https://rxjs-dev.firebaseapp.com/guide/overview/">RxJs</a>:

-2. using operator: takeUntil, takeWhile (declarative unsubscribe)
+2. using operator: takeUntil, takeWhile (declarative unsubscribe),
-3. taking finite number of values: first, take(n) - it'll unsubscribe after n emits, and only then
+3. taking a finite number of values: first, take(n) - it'll unsubscribe after n emits, and only then,
-4. async pipe in html template - takes care of the issue automagically
+4. async pipe in HTML template - takes care of the issue automagically.

-Package `ng-rxjs-safe-subscribe` provides ready and easy to use solution for your every Angular project.
+Package `ng-rxjs-safe-subscribe` provides a ready and easy to use solution for your every Angular project.

 # Installation instructions